 - Manipulation of gut microbial metabolism for exercise performance and recovery

 Liam is involved in local, regional and international activities focussed on the application of mass spectrometry-based assays in research.
-He is currently an elected Committee Member of the British Mass Spectrometry Society, a member on the editorial advisory boards for Clinical Chemistry and Laboratory Medicine and Analytical Science Advances, and Section Editor (Small Molecules) for the Journal of Mass Spectrometry and Advances in the Clinical Lab.
+He sits as an elected Committee Member of the British Mass Spectrometry Society, a member on the editorial advisory boards for Clinical Chemistry and Laboratory Medicine and Analytical Science Advances, and Associate Editor for the Journal of Mass Spectrometry and Advances in the Clinical Lab.
 He is also a registered mentor as part of the Females in Mass Spectrometry (FeMS) mentoring scheme.